 NHS neighbourhood health treats inequality primarily as risk, deterioration, and demand for healthcare intervention.
 In most cases, it largely sidelines communities and wider social factors.

-It starts from a very practical concern: People are becoming unwell, often with multiple conditions, and the system reaches them too late.
+The shift to neighbourhood health starts from a very practical concern: People are becoming unwell, often with multiple conditions, and the system reaches them too late.
 By the time support arrives, harm has already occurred, and services are overwhelmed.

 The underlying belief is that poor outcomes and rising demand result from missed deterioration, fragmented care, and late intervention.
 Risk is understood mainly at the level of individuals and lifestyles.